 Although the high temperature drying process tends to destroy some nutrients, the sulfuring preserves most of them so that dried apricots are a good source of a number of nutrients.
 Thus, a 4-oz (113-g) serving of dried apricots can be expected to provide 10% of the daily requirements of calories, protein, calcium and riboflavin; 20% of the niacin and vitamin C, 50% of the iron and more than 100% of the recommended dietary allowance of vitamin A. To retain 90% of the nutrients in available form, dried apricots should be packaged in sealed, air-tight containers, preferably evacuated, and kept at temperatures below 60°F (16°C).
-If storage of longer than 6 months is contemplated, lower storage temperatures are needed.
-Dried apricots are easy to keep in refrigerated storage at 32-40°F (0-4°C) with 55 to 65% relative humidity.
-They remain in excellent condition for 1 year or more.
+If storage for longer than 6 months is contemplated, lower storage temperatures are needed.
+Dried apricots are easy to keep in refrigerated storage at 32°F to 40°F (0°C to 4°C) with 55 to 65% relative humidity, where they remain in excellent condition for 1 year or more.
 Although low humidity is preferred, dried apricots can withstand 80% relative humidity at 32°F (0°C) if packed in moisture-proof containers.

-WFLO is indebted to Dr. Adel Kader and Dr. Carlos H. Crisosto, Department of Plant Sciences, University of California, Davis, and Dr. Elhadi Yahia, Universidad Autonoma de Queretaro, for reviewing and revising this topic.
+GCCF is indebted to Dr. Adel Kader and Dr. Carlos H. Crisosto, Department of Plant Sciences, University of California, Davis, and Dr. Elhadi M. Yahia, Universidad Autonoma de Queretaro, for the review and revision of this topic.